 In addition to patient billing services, Practice Management Bridge® features:

-To get started with Rectangle Health and our healthcare solutions, contact us today.
+To get started with Rectangle Health and our healthcare solutions, request a demo.

 - Beaufort Memorial.
 (2020, Sept.
 11).
 Is It an Annual Physical or Wellness Exam? https://www.bmhsc.org/blog/is-it-an-annual-physical-or-wellness-exam.

 - https://www.medicare.gov/.
 Yearly “Wellness” visits.
 U.S. Centers for Medicare and Medicaid Services. https://www.medicare.gov/coverage/yearly-wellness-visits.

 - Medicare.org.
 Does Medicare Cover Annual Physicals? https://www.medicare.org/articles/does-medicare-cover-annual-physicals/.